ivoa-std/architecture/README.md

 # Working on this Document

 Since authoring a document on github is an experiment, this is a little bumpy...
 The ivoatex toolkit normally relies on some subversion import magic to make it look local.
-The easy Linux way to fake that is to create a symlink (e.g. ivoatex -> ivoatex -> ../../volute.svn/ivoapub/ivoatex/), run "make", and hope you have all the necessary tools installed.
+The easy Linux way to fake that is to create a symlink, e.g.

+ivoatex -> ivoatex -> ../../volute.svn/ivoapub/ivoatex/

+Then: run "make" and hope you have all the necessary tools installed.

 # License